AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     >
     >Your system administrator can also configure the text filters and show or hide other filters.
 For more details see *Configure text filters* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 The list of filtered files that contain the searched text is displayed.
-For example, the files containing the text "general purpose" are listed in the previous screenshot.
+For example, the files containing the text `general purpose` are listed in the previous screenshot.
 You can select multiple files from the filtered list to drag and drop them into a map opened for editing.

 **Options menu**